Megapolis: City Building Sim

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: The complexity of multiple currencies and resource types can be intimidating for casual players looking for a simple builder.
+• ❌ The Bad: The high level of complexity and busy UI may be intimidating for casual players looking for a more relaxed experience.

 🛠️ Room for Improvement